Trace Completion API

 Note:

-• The new parent-child relationships of Spans in the returned result need to be constructed using the deepflow_span_id and deepflow_parent_span_id fields.
+• The new parent-child relationships of spans in the returned result should be constructed using the deepflow_span_id and deepflow_parent_span_id fields.

 • TraceID/SpanID injected into the protocol after application instrumentation can be automatically parsed and collected by the Agent.
-By default, it is adapted to the Header format of OpenTelemetry and SkyWalking.
-If there are custom Headers, please modify the Agent configuration.
-For details, refer to Agent Advanced Configuration.
+By default, the OpenTelemetry and SkyWalking header formats are supported.
+For custom headers, please modify the Agent configuration.
+See Agent Advanced Configuration for details.